IN THIS ARTICLE

 - Guides you through the import process step by step.

-- Reads URDF and XACRO files.
+- Reads SDF, URDF and XACRO files.

 Assets